geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab1_Ex1_Initialize_M365_Tenant.md

-# Module 2 - Lab 1 - Exercise 1 - Configure your Microsoft 365 Tenant
+# Module 2 - Lab 1 - Exercise 1 - Initialize your Microsoft 365 Tenant

 Adatum Corporation runs their legacy applications (such as Microsoft Exchange) in an on-premises deployment.
 However, they recently subscribed to Microsoft 365, thereby creating a hybrid deployment in which they must synchronize their on-premises and cloud deployments.